-A formal commencement exercise is held once each year at the end of the spring semester.
+A formal commencement exercise is held annually at the end of the spring semester.
 Participation in commencement exercises does not in any way infer the awarding or issuance of a degree.
-Degree conferral hinges solely on the student's satisfactory completion of all requirements.
+Degree conferral hinges solely on the student's satisfactory completion of all Graduation Requirements listed on page 37.